eltonjrv/eltonjrv.github.io/README.md

 $ muscle -in Ehr-4tree.fasta  -out Ehr-4tree_aln.fa
 $ muscle -in Bart-4tree.fasta -out Bart-4tree_aln.fa
 ```
->NOTE: Refer to https://www.drive5.com/muscle/downloads.htm for instructions on how to download muscle.
+>NOTE: Refer to https://www.drive5.com/muscle/downloads.htm for instructions on how to download and install muscle.

 Keeping the ToI-ZOTUs stretch only in the MSA, that is, the 16S rRNA target-amplicon region:
 ```